Meet Andrew! Meet Asta!

-Always an adventurer at heart, I have spent the last several years discovering my passions in life, and working hard to convert my passions into my purpose!
+Always an adventurer at heart, I have spent the last several years discovering my passions in life, and working hard to convert those passions into purpose.
 My love for marine science, music, art, and writing inspire me daily.

 I have a BSc. in General Sciences from the University of British Columbia, with a focus on marine biology and ecology.
-I also studied at Bamfield Marine Sciences Center, the University of Stockholm in Sweden.
+I also studied at Bamfield Marine Sciences Centre and the University of Stockholm in Sweden.

-I recently completed my Master's of Professional Science degree from the Rosenstiel School of Marine and Atmospheric Science, a division of the University of Miami, in December 2013.
+I completed a Master's of Professional Science degree from the Rosenstiel School of Marine and Atmospheric Science, a division of the University of Miami, in December 2013.